Quad-wtf/Oganesson/README.md

 ```
 pip install -U colorama
 ```
-Then, on GitHub, go to releases, latest stable, scroll donw and click the .exe file.
+Then, on GitHub, go to releases, latest stable, scroll down and click the .exe file.
 The file will guide you through the installation.
 (for me, https://www.youtube.com/watch?v=WlBLnNd2DNU)

 ## Linux

+# Supported Apps
+Pip,
+MSYS2,
+CapCut,
+npm,
+scoop

 # Operating systems that Oganesson supports